risingwavelabs/risingwave/CONTRIBUTING.md

 ./risedev clean-data
 ```

-As our codebase is constantly changing, and all persistent data might not be in a stable format, if there's
+As RisingWave's codebase is constantly changing, and all persistent data might not be in a stable format, if there's
 some unexpected decode error, try `./risedev clean-data` first.

 ### End-to-End Testing on CI